Kavignon/Elixir-follow-along/README.md

 livebook server
 ```

-2. Open the provided URL (usually http://localhost:8080) in your browser.
+2. Open the provided URL (usually http://localhost:8080?token=yourtokenvalue) in your browser.
-3. In Livebook, click Open and select your_project_name.livemd from the repository folder to open the notebook.
+3. In Livebook, click _Open_
+4. Select the option _From storage_ and provide the path to elixir_notes.livemd from the repository folder to open the notebook.

+You can also do the following after running ```livebook server```:
+1. Click on _Open_.
+2. Select the option _From URL_ and provide the URL to one of the Elixir livebook notes from the repository such as this [one](https://github.com/Kavignon/Elixir-follow-along/blob/main/elixir_notes.livemd) in _Notebook URL_
+3. Click on _Import_.

 The Livebook notebook includes:

-- Elixir and Phoenix/LiveView code snippets.
+- Elixir snippets
-- Explanations for real-time updates, state management, and other Phoenix features.
+- References to material used
+- My impressions and the challenges that I overcame
+- Alternatives approaches to a given problem and why I pick one over the other (if any)

 ## Project structure